mxagar/cicd_guide/gitlab_ci_cd_howto.md

 - We define the job `test the car`, where the `car.txt` file is checked.
 - We define `stages` and assign each job a stage so that the order of job execution can be controlled.
 - If we don't assign a stage to a job, Gitlab automatically assigns the job the stage `test`
+- The order of the stage defines the order of execution of the jobs.
 - Note that each job is executed independently and the files produced in them are not saved unless we actively define `artifacts`.
 - The `test the car` job needs to check the content of the `car.txt` file created in the job `build the car` with `test` and `grep` Linux commands; therefore, we need to define `artifacts`and add the files/paths we'd like to save.
 - If we go to the vertical menu CI/CD > Jobs